PixxieBot/docs/docs/privacy-policy.md

 Via PixxieBot:

-* When you interact directly with the bot by running a command (for example: `-daily`).
+* When you interact directly with the bot by running a command (for example: `/daily`).
-* When another member of your guild interacts with PixxieBot while mentioning you (for example: `-ship @mention`).
+* When another member of your guild interacts with PixxieBot while mentioning you (for example: `/ship <user>`).
 * When you send a message in a channel that has been set up for [Make A Sentence](features/make-a-sentence.md) or Guess The Number games
   * For Make A Sentence we store:
     * The channel ID.